The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Outer brain vs inner brain

 Comparing research reports from the two sides of the inner/outer brain divide can be a challenge, because the practitioners tend to operate on entirely different assumptions.
-In the sensory regions, tradition holds that every spike is sacred, because each neuron has its own receptive field, and single spikes are known to convey a few bits of information each about the stimulus~\citep{hubel_early_1998, callaway_local_1998, fitzpatrick_seeing_2000}.
+In the sensory regions, tradition holds that ``every spike is sacred'', because each neuron has its own receptive field, and single spikes are known to convey a few bits of information each about the stimulus~\citep{hubel_early_1998, callaway_local_1998, fitzpatrick_seeing_2000}.
 For example, the retina has one million output fibers, each with its own visual receptive field.
 These signals are transmitted with little loss to the primary visual cortex, so one can reasonably argue that the dimensionality of neural activity in V1 is 1 million.
-By contrast, researchers working closer to behavioral output, say in the prefrontal cortex or motor cortex, are often happy to boil the activity of millions of neurons down to just two or three ``latent dimensions''~\citep{gallego_neural_2017, durstewitz_reconstructing_2023, jazayeri_interpreting_2021}.
-The typical finding identifies a low-dimensional manifold on which the neuronal population vector travels, following simple dynamics.
-We see here that the paradoxical contrast between inner and outer brain information rates translates to an equally stark contrast regarding the presumed dimensionality of neural activity.
-It seems difficult to accept that two regions of the neocortex with overtly similar architecture (ignoring the minor differences~\citep{hilgetag_natural_2022}) are organized to operate in such radically different ways.